EddyVerbruggen/nativescript-ar/docs/ar-angular.md

 [🔙](../README.md)

 ## Demo app
+Check out the [Pokémon](../demo-pokemon), which is an example of [Image tracking](./tracking-images.md) or the [Glasses](../demo-glasses) demo app, which is an example of [Face tracking](./tracking-faces.md)..

-This plugin is part of the [plugin showcase app](https://github.com/EddyVerbruggen/nativescript-pluginshowcase/tree/master/app/ar) I built using Angular.
+Also, this plugin is part of the [plugin showcase app](https://github.com/EddyVerbruggen/nativescript-pluginshowcase/tree/master/app/ar) I built using Angular.

 ## Declaring the `<AR>` view
 Browse to the module where you want to show off some AR goodness and add: